 Mauritius is been encircled by a broken ring of mountain ranges composed of extinct volcanoes, streams, waterfalls and rivers, all covered in forests.

-Mauritius is surrounded by lagoons and they are protected from the open sea, being the world’s third largest coral reef, which surrounds the island.
-This reefs protect beach goers from attacks by sharks and jelly fish.
+Mauritius is surrounded by lagoons and they are protected from the open sea, is the world’s third-largest coral reef, which surrounds the island.
+These reefs protect beachgoers from attacks by sharks and jellyfish.
 About 93 miles(150 km) of white sandy beaches are on Mauritius.

-Mauritius’s republic is composed of that island as well Rodrigues, Agalega, and the Saint Brandon archipelago.
+Mauritius’s republic is composed of that island as well as Rodrigues, Agalega, and the Saint Brandon Archipelago.

-Popular beaches include Le Morne, Mont Choisy (with crystal clear water and water sports available)and Flic en Flec Beach with its beautiful shade trees.
+Popular beaches include Le Morne, Mont Choisy (with crystal clear water and water sports available)and Flic en Flac Beach with its beautiful shade trees.

-Portuguese arrived in 1507 and in the absence of terrestrial animals on the island allowed for the evolution of flightless birds and large reptiles on Mauritius.
-Like the four million year old relative of the pigeon called the Dodo.
+Portuguese arrived in 1507 and the absence of terrestrial animals on the island allowed for the evolution of flightless birds and large reptiles on Mauritius.
+Like the four million-year-old relative of the pigeon called the Dodo.

 Mauritius main attraction is the Seven Colored Earth.
-This area of open land consists of sand dunes in seven different colors- brown, red, violet, purple, blue, green and yellow and it is very famous in Mauritius.
+This area of open land consists of dunes in seven different colours- brown, red, violet, purple, blue, green and yellow and it is very famous in Mauritius.

-The Blue Bay beach of Trou d’Argent on Rodrigues Island has crystal clear water and is very quiet and a perfect ideal spot for sailing and windsurfing
+The Blue Bay beach of Trou d’Argent on Rodrigues Island has crystal clear water and is very quiet and a perfectly ideal spot for sailing and windsurfing.